cdent/gabbi/docs/source/fixtures.rst

 This makes it possible to skip the tests if some optional configuration (such as a particular type of database) is not available.

+If an exception is raised while a fixture is being used, information about the exception will be stored on the fixture so that the ``stop_fixture`` method can decide if the exception should change how the fixture should clean up.
+The exception information can be found on ``exc_type``, ``exc_value`` and ``traceback`` method attributes.